What is the difference between a good servant and an evil servant?

 Church leaders and workers at all levels can be put into three categories.
 Describing them as loyal servants, treacherous servants or evil servants is more apt.
 The first type can truly’s work, they can do their utmost to safeguard God’s work whilst performing their duties, they can leave everything behind to expend themselves for God, and they can exalt and bear witness to God.
 Only this group of people are truly in pursuit of the truth, seek to be perfected and are classified as God’s loyal servants.
 The second type entirely lack the reality of the truth, are unable to safeguard God’s work whilst performing their duties, do not handle matters in accordance with work arrangements, do whatever they want and behave recklessly, act according to their fleshly preferences, treat people based on their emotions, do not observe the principles of the truth, have difficulty practicing the truth, and often try to make deals with God.
 They are on the path of the antichrist and are classified as treacherous servants.
 The third type are arrogant and conceited, pursue status, and are ambitious.
 They always want to control God’s chosen people, lord it over others, and they suppress and discriminate against those who disagree with them.
 They constrain, bind and entrap God’s chosen people, they try to use their power to control God’s chosen people and set up their own independent kingdom.
 They are classified as wicked people who are of the same ilk as false leaders and antichrists, that is, evil servants. …

-from “Truly Submit to God’s Work to Enter Into the Reality of the Truth” in Selected Annals of the Work Arrangements of
+from “Truly Submit to God’s Work to Enter Into the Reality of the Truth” in Work Arrangements

 If those who serve really possess ability, those under them will move in coordination with them—there will be a general atmosphere of both tension and harmony full of vitality, and the church life will flourish with each passing day.
 There will be no negativity or falling behind.
 Righteousness will well up and all church members will be of one mind; they will be united in their efforts.
 They’ll all be able to bear witness to God and hold Him upon high.
 This is the best outcome.
 If the church is still lifeless and most people are negative, it’s proof that there’s no path in your guidance.
 Church life is like a carriage and the leader is like a carriage horse.
 If the horse serves its purpose, then the carriage can be pulled forward; it walks when it should walk and gallops when it should gallop.
 Nothing can hold it back.
 When one is really well-qualified to serve God, all difficulties can be resolved wherever he goes; he can talk them through whatever problems they have and point out the way.
 It’s a great enjoyment for others, as if they’ve had a burden lifted off of their shoulders.
 No matter how difficult the situation of a place is, if he stays there a few days and gathers people together for a few meetings, their hearts will brighten.
 They will be filled with energy once they understand the truth and their negativity will be completely resolved.
 The strife of the flesh will be quelled and church life will get onto the right track.
 A person who really serves God can see through others’ deficiencies, knows what kind of sustenance different people need, where to start, and how to completely resolve the problems.
 No matter whether a new or old believer, old or young, leading or following, he can fully provide sustenance for them.
 Their problems can all be resolved and he can communicate with all people.
 For those who are truly able to serve God, there are no rules in fellowship on the truth; they do not do this by rote, but speak from every side and from every angle.
 They can explain things in different speeches and bring together all sorts of facts, and people of every class will understand and reap the benefits.
 Everyone loves being around those who truly serve God; they are willing to open their hearts and have fellowship with them, they respect them, and are willing to befriend them and have heart-to-hearts with them.
 If everyone is afraid and hiding from you, then you are in trouble.
 A black cat crossing your path is an ill omen.
 Those whose hearts are aligned with God’s will are always in the church, walking among the targets of their work, living alongside and eating with the people, and talking to people through the night.
 They exhort people over and over when entrusting them with work; and they are afraid of not handling things well and never cold-shoulder anyone.
 They know that leaving the workplace is dereliction of duty—those who leave the people they are working for are just freeloaders.
 Is it possible to solve all practical difficulties without coming into contact with the grassroots-level leaders and workers that coordinate with you?
 Can it be done without deeply experiencing church life at a basic level?
 Can anything be achieved without heart-to-heart communication?
 Can you walk away from your work before your voice has become hoarse?
 Do you still carry your burden when you don’t have a fire in your heart?
 If you’ve not lost weight, are you really hardworking?
 Do those focused on their food and clothing truly care about the fruit borne of their work?
 Can they take God’s will to heart?
 Can they really do good work if they only come into contact with the minority of people who are after their own heart while avoiding those who are not?
 Are they not parasites seeking an easy, comfortable and enjoyable life?